Cambodia: TPBank and VPBank-01/Ratanakiri

 Synopsis

-IFC has two active investments in Tien Phong Commercial Joint Stock Bank (“TPBank”) – consisting of a $18.35 million equity and up to $100 million debt (up to $60 million A loan; up to $22.5 million from IFC acting in its capacity as implementing entity for the Managed Co-Lending Portfolio Program; and up to $17.5 million syndicated loan).
-IFC has two active investments in Vietnam Prosperity Joint Stock Commercial Bank (“VP Bank”) – comprising a $57 million quasi-equity, an up to $50 A loan, and an up to $50 B loan.
+IFC’s active investments in Tien Phong Commercial Joint Stock Bank (“TPBank”) consist of an equity investment and a debt facility, including an A Loan, a portion provided by IFC in its capacity as implementing entity for the Managed Co-Lending Portfolio Program, and a syndicated loan.
+IFC’s active investments in Vietnam Prosperity Joint Stock Commercial Bank (“VPBank”) comprise a quasi-equity investment, an A Loan, and a B Loan.

 In March 2019, CAO received a complaint regarding IFC’s investment in the two IFC Financial Intermediary clients, TPBank and VPBank, related to their investments in Hoang Anh Gia Lai (HAGL), a Vietnamese company active in real estate, rubber manufacturing, energy, and mining.
 At the time CAO received the complaint, both TPBank and VPBank were actively invested in HAGL.
-The complaint concerns a range of social and environmental impacts related to HAGL’s rubber plantation operations in Ratanakiri, Cambodia.
+The complaint concerned a range of social and environmental impacts related to HAGL’s rubber plantation operations in Ratanakiri, Cambodia.
 The environmental and social concerns raised in the complaint include loss of land, impacts on water sources, as well as on cultural and indigenous practices.
-The complaint was filed by NGOs Inclusive Development International, Equitable Cambodia, Highlanders Association, and Indigenous Rights Active Members, on behalf of 12 communities in Ratanakiri.
+The complaint was filed by the Civil Society Organizations Inclusive Development International (IDI), Equitable Cambodia, Highlanders Association, and Indigenous Rights Active Members, on behalf of 12 communities in Ratanakiri.

-In June 2024, the parties signed a Memorandum of Understanding, with an agreement to return over 700 hectares of land to the affected communities, and provisions for the resolution of the remaining dispute regarding 20 additional hectares of land and for the company's response to the communities' demand for financial support.
+In June 2024, the parties signed a Memorandum of Understanding that includes an agreement to return over 700 hectares of land to the affected communities, as well as provisions to resolve the remaining dispute regarding an additional 20 hectares of land and to address the communities’ demand for financial support.